Salix Alba Britzensis Hedging

-Scarlet Willow, Salix alba Chermesina, also known as coral bark willow, has waxy yellow, orange and red young stems.
+Scarlet Willow, Salix alba Britzensis, also known as Chermesina willow, has waxy yellow, orange and red young stems.
 This tree thrives on wet soil and sunny sites.
 It is usually coppiced into a large shrub or pollarded to maintain a constant display of bright young shoots. plants / bushes/ shrubs / saplings / whips: what it is recommended for, what it will tolerate and its growth habit.

 Scarlet Willow is not suitable for a clipped hedge.